MiddletonCommunityVoice/services-list/content/adult-services/Adult_care_services_Rochdale.md

 ---

 ### Opening Hours
 - 8.30am to 4.45pm  Mon - Fri    0300 303 8886
-- Emergency Duty Team out of hours
-including bank holidays   0300 303 8875
+- Emergency Duty Team out of hours  including bank holidays   0300 303 8875

 Email -  adult.care@rochdale.gov.uk
 ### Information

-All types of services available.
+* All types of services available.
+Various skills.
-Services avaialble across all of Rochdale Borough.
+* Services avaialble across all of Rochdale Borough.
-This can inlcude help from the Community Connectors and in crisis the Place Team.
+ *This can inlcude help from the Community Connectors and in crisis the Place Team.

-You may need a Careline Phone or a ramp tp your front door.
-Give them a call and ask.
+* Careline Phone
+* Ramps and handrails to your front door.

+Why not give them a call and ask ?